darwinia-network/shadow/README.md

-    "state_root": "the root of the final state trie of the block", "receipts_root": "the root of the receipts trie of the block", "log_bloom": "the bloom filter for the logs of the block", "gas_used": "INTEGER, the total used gas by all transactions in this block", "gas_limit": "INTEGER, the maximum gas allowed in this block", "difficulty": "INTEGER, the difficulty for this block", "seal": "STRING ARRAY",
+    "state_root": "the root of the final state trie of the block", "receipts_root": "the root of the receipts trie of the block", "log_bloom": "the bloom filter for the logs of the block", "gas_used": INTEGER, // the total used gas by all transactions in this block "gas_limit": INTEGER, // the maximum gas allowed in this block "difficulty": INTEGER, // the difficulty for this block "seal": STRING ARRAY, //
     "hash": "hash of the block"
   },
   "receipt_proof": {